Zipcoder/reveal-slides.tcuk-light/md/generics.md

 }
 ```

-Bounded Wildcards, however, let you care somewhat about the type
+**Bounded Wildcards**, however, let you care somewhat about the type:

-`? extends Something` is typically when you are reading from something generic.
-Means any subclass of `Something`.
+<span class="fragment fade-up">`? extends Something` is typically when you are reading from something generic.
+Means any subclass of `Something`.</span>

-`? super Something` is typically when you are writing to something generic.
-Means any superclass of `Something`.
+<span class="fragment fade-up">`? super Something` is typically when you are writing to something generic.
+Means any superclass of `Something`.</span>

 -
 -
 ## Wildcards (continued)
 You can also capture wildcards by passing the variable to another function that doesn't have a wildcard.

-Though, this is rarely used (or allowed), since the compiler needs to be certain that the wildcard represents a single type.
+However, this is rarely used (or allowed), since the compiler needs to be certain that the wildcard represents a single type.
 -
 -
 ## Type Erasure
-At compile time for generics, the type parameters are erased and replaced with their upper bounds.
-And, if there isn't one, then it replaces them with Object.
+At compile time for generics, the **type parameters** are **erased** and replaced with their **upper bounds**.

+If there isn't one, then it replaces them with **Object**:
 ```Java
 class Box<T> {
   public T contents;